-Today is day 4 of the 31 day blogging challenge.
+Today is day 4 of 31 day blogging challenge.
 I have found this to actually be a real challenge!
-Day 3 was the easiest because it was all of my favorite quotes.
-You can also read about day 1 and day 2 as well.
+You can read more about this challenge here.
 It’s a fun thing though, because it gives my readers a glimpse into who I am.
 That’s not something I talk about much, unless it directly relates to a blog post or portion of one.
 Today’s challenge is, what am I afraid of?

 The answer is actually really simple.
 I am afraid of failure.
 It terrifies me.
 This is especially true with my blog.
 I am constantly worried that it will fail.
 I love writing, and that comes fairly easy for me.
 But just because I love it does not magically mean anyone else on the planet wants to read it.

 My blog started out as a dream, and me following it.
 Nathan and I agreed that we would pay for a year of everything.
 A domain, the email subscription, post office box, and so on down the line.
 Everything I needed to be as successful as possible.
 I said, I will either succeed or fail within a year.
 Either way is just fine with me.
 The important thing is that I’m following my dream.

 That whole I’m ok with both success and failure has become an absolute lie.
 Because I am beyond invested in my blog now.
 I have never in my life been so determined to make something successful.
 Failure isn’t an option, as far as I am concerned.
 Yet the possibility is always in the back of my mind, scaring me to death.

 My blog started as nothing.
 Anybody can buy a domain on the internet.
 It isn’t even expensive.
 Starting from nothing, I’ve built it into something over the last 5 months.
 I’ve watched my following increase, and people thoroughly enjoy my writing.
 My blog is my baby, in a sense.